inflearn logo

 • Understanding the flow of npm init, npm install, and node app.js..

-• Basic concepts of components, state, and event handling (not required but beneficial for hands-on practice).
+• Basic concepts of components, state, and event handling (not required to take the course, but beneficial for hands-on practice).

 • Verification method: Create a small component using create-react-app or CodeSandbox.